Skip to content

 Besides the concept of equality, the role of government noted in the Declaration and implemented in the Constitution is critical.
 That role is "to secure these rights."

-For example, welfare is not charity, but an example of the government providing support so children have an equal opportunity to have a good education.
+For example, welfare is not charity, but an example of the government's providing support so children have an equal opportunity to have a good education.
 You can't do well in school if you're hungry, if your housing is not secure.
-But as just stated, it is a child's and his parents' responsibility to take that equal opportunity and make the most of it.
+But it is then a child's and his parents' responsibility make the most of that opportunity.

 But beyond the problem of not having a vision, another major problem is that the Party sees itself one way—the party of the people, the average man—while a large number of those very people—the White middle class worker—see the Party differently.
 What happened?

-But it must realize that in the last decades of the 20th century, it was so focused on righting the discrimination that people of color and the poor have suffered historically, that it forgot to keep watch over the American worker.
-The Party thus did not see the depths to which the formerly middle-class worker sank during the following decades.
-They must do a mea culpa and ensure those who left the Party that they are now, once again, wholeheartedly included in the Party's vision for all Americans.
+But it must realize that in the last decades of the 20th century, it was so focused on righting the discrimination that people of color and the poor suffered historically, that it didn't notice the depths to which the formerly middle class worker sank during the following decades They must do a mea culpa and insure those worker that they are now, once again, whole-heartedly included in the Party's vision for all Americans.

-And they must demonstrate to all Americans that their interests are not truly separate or opposed.
-That by enacting policies that ensure all citizens—White as well as people of color, not just the poor and disadvantaged but the middle-class worker as well— have a realistic opportunity to pursue their rights, all benefit.
-Everyone benefits, including the rich and corporations, from policies that move all people forward, as it creates a more prosperous country.
+And they must show all Americans that their interests are not really separate or opposed.
+That by enacting policies that ensure all citizens—White and people of color, the poor and disadvantaged as well as the middle-class worker—have a realistic opportunity to pursue their rights, all benefit.
+All benefit, even the rich and corporations, from policies that move all people forward because it will create a more prosperous country.
 Democrats must counter the prevalent us v them attitude.

 It is past time for Democrats to regain the rhetorical upper hand and reclaim their position as the party of the people, the party of America’s historic values..
 Democrats must go on the offensive.